 - Spoon over the thickened cream so that it fills the central well in the pavlova.

-- Add the prepared berries, arranging so they look attractive.
+- And then add the prepared berries, arranging so they look attractive.

 - Finally, drizzle over the raspberry coulis, encouraging it to drip down the sides of the Pavlova.